khanfarabi/Shap_Relational_Explanation/README.md

 ![image](https://user-images.githubusercontent.com/25291998/126830658-c9abf7f3-8aac-4a86-adf1-4ad17dff9c21.png)

-# 3. Samehotel Relation
+# 3. Samehotel Relation with Review Data

 Here, we have the relational graph where the query 4 predicted as positive review connected to the nodes with respect to Samehotel relation

 ![image](https://user-images.githubusercontent.com/25291998/126830694-2ab18a34-21a7-40f9-9898-675cec65f06e.png)

-# 4. Word Explanations
+# 4. Word Explanations with Review Data

 Here are the words explanations by SHAP for the review 2 to be truly predicted as positive review: